TonySac/Ender3NG-Build/software_install-CANBUS.md

 # Flash the BTT SKR Mini E3 V3

-{: .note }
+{: .notice }
-:pencil: These steps are specific to the BTT SKR Mini E3 V3 mainboard.
+:loudspeaker: These steps are specific to the BTT SKR Mini E3 v3 mainboard.
 It will need to be adapted for any other device.

 Make sure some python dependencies are installed on the Pi: